The Super Bowl and hearing loss

 ...you can still put your good hearing at risk in even the comfort of home.
 Big Super Bowl parties are a sports lover's tradition, albeit a noisy one.
 There's always that one friend who is convinced the players will hear his enthusiastic cheering and guidance if only shouted loudly enough!

 If you're the host of such a gathering, control the volume of the television.
-If the TV speakers aren't blaring, your guests may have to hold down their voices just a bit in order to hear the game which in turn will keep the ambient room noise in check.
+If the TV speakers aren't blaring, your guests may have to hold down their voices just a bit to hear the game, which in turn will keep the ambient room noise in check.

 Football and hearing loss history

-The former title-holder of the world’s loudest stadium, the Seattle Seahawks, is also home to the NFL’s third deaf player and first deaf offensive lineman, Derrick Coleman.
+The Arizona Cardinals are proud to have the NFL’s third deaf player and first deaf offensive lineman, Derrick Coleman.
 Coleman has been legally deaf since childhood due to a genetic disorder.
 He’s worn hearing aids his entire life and continued wearing them when he started playing football.

 Kenny Walker was the NFL’s second deaf player, as a defensive lineman for the Denver Broncos in the early 1990s.
 A spinal meningitis infection robbed him of his hearing as a toddler, but Walker went on to win the title of the NFL’s most inspirational player.
 The honor of the very first deaf player in the NFL goes to Bonnie Sloan, who played one season with the St. Louis Cardinals in 1973.
 In high school, his football coach didn’t even want to let him try out at first.